Apsu/scrambler/README.md

 > - python-dev
 > - build-essential
 > - libzmq-dev

+Modify the config file `etc/scrambler.json` prior to installation, or `/usr/local/etc/scrambler.json` after, in order to set desired node information.
+The most important item that will probably need changing is `connection.interface`, to specify the appropriate network interface the node will use for the multicast mesh.

 Run `scramble $interface` for the interface you want to talk to other scramblers on.